This article contains in-depth knowledge to help you convert more passive browsers into leads and customers engaging with your offerings.

 There are two methods to analyze the data and improve your conversion rate practices:

 To conduct the analysis, you need some numbers showing how people behave when they are on your website.
 Those numbers can be obtained from web analytics platforms tracking your conversions such as Google Analytics, and Next Analytics.
-The information gives you insights on where you have to put efforts and resources on.
+The information gives you insights on where you have to put your efforts and resources.
 Moreover, it requires an objective approach.

 Analytics-based CRO provides information like;